 “Even Aegon the Dragon couldn’t conquer the Seven Kingdoms all by himself,” Martin wrote.
 “He needed the help of his sisters Rhaenys and Visenya.
 Ryan and I had some great assistance as well, and I wanted to give a tip of the crown to three talented and hard-working young writers who helped to bring this one home. ”

-While we wait for specifics on who gets cast, what roles are being cast, or where the casting is occurring, join in our fantasy-casting poll below after you read about some of the possible characters based on the books (see spoiler alert first).
+While we wait for more specifics on who gets cast, what roles are being cast, join in our fantasy-casting poll below after you read about some of the possible characters based on the books (see spoiler alert first).

 Expected in 2022.